 If we collect the child’s contact data for ongoing communications, we will also require a parent’s email address (if we have not already obtained verifiable parental consent) so we can notify the parent about the collection and use, and to provide the parent with an opportunity to prevent further contact with the child.

-When children interact with us, certain data may be collected automatically, both to make our websites and applications more interesting and useful to children and for various purposes related to our business.
+When children interact with us, certain personal data and non-personally identifiable data may be collected automatically, both to make our websites and applications more interesting and useful to children and for various purposes related to our business.

 the type of computer operating system